-- Assessing what risks exist in an organization
+- Assessing what risks exist in an organization.

-- Handling those risks in a way best-suited to organizational objectives
+- Handling those risks in a way best-suited to organizational objectives.

-In an age where storage costs are relatively cheap, especially for electronic information, it can often be tempting to assume that the best route is to keep everything.
+In an age where storage costs are relatively cheap, especially for electronic information, it can often be tempting to assume that the best route to take is to just keep everything.
 However, this approach ultimately leads to significant costs such as decreased efficiency, redundancies that may lead to inaccurate information, and higher inventory costs.

 In addition, considerable risks are associated with keeping everything.
 All content maintained by or on behalf of an institution is subject to Freedom of Information (FOI) laws or as part of any other form of the legal discovery process.
 Many organizations have found themselves in damaging or embarrassing situations due to the required disclosure of information maintained beyond required retention periods.

 Consequently, whether externally mandated or internally created, consistent application of records retention requirements not only decreases the chances of information being disposed of too soon, but it will also protect an organization in the event that information is requested cannot be produced because it was disposed of according to records retention requirements.

 In general, the two primary influences upon records retention come from internal and external factors.

 Internal factors are determined by operational considerations such as how long the